Shivanikanodia/Shivanikanodia/README.md

 ## Hi there! 👋 I'm Shivani Kanodia

-🔍 **Data Scientist  | People Analytics Specialist | Business Analytics Enthusiast**
+🔍 **Data Scientist  | People Analytics Specialist |**

-🎓 Currently pursuing my Master's in Business Analytics at **California State University, East Bay**, I bring **2+ years of experience** in People Analytics, Data Science, and Business Intelligence.
-I specialize in transforming complex datasets into actionable insights that drive strategic decisions with maximise business impact and results.
+🎓 I offer experience and take ownership of a wide range of tasks—including conducting research, crafting complex SQL queries, building interactive dashboards with Tableau, and leading project planning and experimentation phases.
+I develop data-driven machine learning models using Python and have experience of successful collaboration across cross-functional teams.
+I define and monitor key performance metrics to evaluate the impact and success of each project.

+Skills: Data Wrangling, Exploratory Data Analysis (EDA), SQL, Python, A/B Testing, Model Development & Deployment using AWS SageMaker.

+I am passionate about working with large-scale data across domains such as employee analytics, banking, and e-commerce.

 ---

 ### 🔭 What I'm Working on right now:
-- 🚀 **Time Series Forecasting Models**: Exploring SARIMA and prophet models in R & Python.
 - 📊 **NLP AND AI**: Performing sentiment Analysis for Social Media Posting and Employee feedbacks.

----

-### 🌱 What I'm Learning
 - 🛠️ **Databricks & PySpark** for scalable data processing.
 - ☁️ **AWS Cloud Services** for deploying and managing machine learning models.
-- 🤖 **NLP, Deep learning & Text Analytics**
 -  Actively coding on **Hackerrank and Leetocode** for scale up my practical understanding of algorithms, along with working on complex SQL queries for adhoc reporting.

 ---